Camden (1813 ship): Career

+Camden first appeared in the registers in the Register of Shipping (RS) in 1814.

 As a government transport, Camden made a voyage to Jamaica.
 She returned and then, no longer a transport, sailed to Quebec, returning to England on 16 September 1817.

-In 1813 the EIC had lost its monopoly on the trade between India and Britain.
+In 1813, the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
 Camden, Johnson, master, sailed for Batavia on 25 February 1818, or 27 March.
 Camden and a number of other outward bound vessels had ended up waiting at Deal.
 She sailed to Portsmouth, but after leaving Portsmouth had to put back.
 She finally sailed from Portsmouth on 31 March, bound for Batavia.

-On 15 April 1819 Camden, Johnson, master, was at Mauritius, having come from Batavia and Manila.
-On 2 October she sailed from Gravesend, for Amsterdam.
+On 15 April 1819, Camden, Johnson, master, was at Mauritius, having come from Batavia and Manila.
+On 2 October, she sailed from Gravesend, for Amsterdam.

 EIC voyage (1820-1821)

 Captain James Johnson sailed from the Downs on 2 May 1820, bound for Bombay.
 Camden arrived at Bombay on 21 August.
 Homeward bound, she was at the Cape of Good Hope on 24 January 1821, and arrived at Gravesend on 7 April.

-In 1824 Camden moved her registry to London.
+In 1824, Camden moved her registry to London.